rogerfar/rdt-client/README.md

 -   Download all files from Real Debrid to your local machine automatically
 -   Unpack all files when finished downloading
 -   Implements a fake qBittorrent API so you can hook up other applications like Sonarr or Couchpotato.
--   Build with Angular 9 and .NET Core 3.1
+-   Built with Angular 9 and .NET Core 3.1

 **You will need a Premium service at Real-Debrid!**